 Semi-Annual Report.
 Subgrantee shall submit a “Semi-Annual Progress Report” for the Project on a semi-annual basis for the periods beginning on January 1 and ending June 30 and beginning on July 1 and ending on December 31 (or any portion thereof) no later than fifteen (15) calendar days following the end of each reporting period.
 Semi-Annual Reports must include the following:

-All items required under the BEAD NOFO as details in Exhibit C.
+All items required under the BEAD NOFO as detailed in Exhibit C.

-All items necessary for the ASBO to complete its semi-annual reporting obligations to NTIA as described in “Broadband, Equity, Access, and Deployment (BEAD) Semi-Annual (Technical) Report Guidance v2.0” or any subsequent reporting guidance.
+All items necessary for the ASBO to complete its semi-annual reporting obligations to NTIA as described in “Broadband Equity, Access, and Deployment (BEAD) Semi-Annual (Technical) Report Guidance v2.0” or any subsequent reporting guidance.

 For the first Semi-Annual Report of the year: